 According to the National Forum for Coronary Heart Disease Foundation in the US, regular cyclists enjoy a ﬁtness level equal to that of a person who’s 10 years younger.

 No prizes for guessing that the lungs work considerably harder than usual when you ride.
-An adult cycling generally uses 10 times the oxygen they’d need to sit in front of the TV for the same period.
+Generally, an adult cycling uses 10 times the oxygen they’d need to sit in front of the TV for the same period.

 Sports physiologists have found that the body’s metabolic rate – the efficiency with which it burns calories and fat – is not only raised during a ride, but for several hours afterwards.